-- Contracts should usually be kept for six years after the contract ends, though contracts under seal (eg deeds) should be kept for 12 years.
+- Contracts should usually be kept for six years after the contract ends, though contracts under seal (such as deeds) should be kept for 12 years.

 - Legal claims under a contract cannot usually be brought outside these limitation periods, though there are exceptions.

 Health and safety

 - Health and safety records should be kept for at least three years.